scisamir/cvgen_states/README.md

 # cvgen_states
-the prompts of a cv generator project
+The prompts of a cv generator project